-- (b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (c) Among general refuse, 0.000 tonnes of metals, 0.070 tonnes of papers/cardboard packing and 0.007 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (d) 1,700L of chemical waste (waste lead-acid batteries) was disposed of at CWTC in May 2024.
+(b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period.

+(c) Among general refuse, 0.000 tonnes of metals, 0.040 tonnes of papers/cardboard packing and 0.005 tonnes of plastics were sent to recyclers for recycling during the reporting period.

-(e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
+- (d) 1,020 L of chemical waste (1,000 L of spent lube oil and 20 L of spent acid) were disposed of at CWTC during the reporting period. - (e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
 The general refuse density was assumed to be around 0.15 kg/L.